 To use the PIVKey with a different CA, see the instructions for the CA. For authentication or signing certificates, we recommend that you use a CA enrollment agent that supports generating the Cryptographic keys on the PIVKey, rather than loading the keys into the card after the fact.

 For test cards we recommend that you do not change the default Admin key.
 If you do change it make sure you store the key.
-You will need it if or when you block the card.
+You will need it if you block the card by entering the wrong user PIN too many times.

 For production cards you must change the default Admin Key and User PIN prior to issuing the card to the end user.

-To change the Admin Key you can use the vSEC-CMS utility, or the PIVKey Tool:
+To change the Admin Key you can use the vSEC-CMS utility, or the PIVKey Tool.
+At this time we do not recommend using both, see Incorrect Admin Key

 The default Admin Key is: "000000000000000000000000000000000000000000000000" The key is forty eight (48) zeroes which represent 24 HEX bytes.